 It is generally recognized that there have been “three generations” of AEDs developed dating as far back as the early 1900’s and representing some 30 therapeutics although only a handful are commonly prescribed today.
 Despite these, more than one third of patients are refractory or develop resistance to their medications.

 For more information about epilepsy please look to the following websites:

 Our Drug Pipeline

-OB Pharmaceuticals has developed a new class of compounds called that act at a unique target on neurons in the brain to prevent the aberrant electrical activity that leads to seizures.
+OB Pharmaceuticals has developed a new class of compounds that act at a unique target on neurons in the brain to prevent the aberrant electrical activity that leads to seizures.
 Our compounds not only stop seizures from occurring in epileptic brains; they have shown evidence in our preclinical models to prevent epilepsy from developing (“anti-epileptogenic”).
-These activities, combined with no observed toxicity or side effects, makes oxynytones one of the most promising new preclinical medications currently under development.
+These activities, combined with no observed toxicity or side effects, makes our novel molecules one of the most promising new preclinical therapeutics currently under development.
 As such we believe they represent the “fourth generation” of leading candidates for the management, and hopefully prevention of epilepsy and brain injury related seizures.

 Chemistry and Manufacturing

 To date, we have screened more than 100 novel molecules (NCEs) across two chemical families.
 These molecules were synthesized by our accomplished medicinal chemist, Dr. Tony Durst, Professor Emeritus, Chemistry, at the University of Ottawa, Ontario.
 Their structures are unlike anything developed thus far or in pipeline development for epilepsy treatment.

 Our lead candidate TD567, its prodrugs and analogues are highly stable, easily formulated and consist of low-cost starting materials, scalable synthesis steps, and optimized yield for manufacturing in amounts necessary to meet the needs of any patient population.